 Level 1 Smart Growth Action Grants can be used to host the Smart Growth for the 21st Century Class or other educational activity such as a speaker who can address specific growth issues impacting your community.
 Level 1 applications are accepted anytime from January 1 through October 15 with decisions announced approximately one week later.
 Grant funds are eligible for up to $1,125.
 A maximum of one Level 1 grants are awarded per year per association.

 - Expected Financial Participation by Applicant: As needed to meet all additional costs either by admission fee or association contribution.

 Level 2 Smart Growth Action Grants provide seed funding to enable a state or local association to make the initial efforts to engage local land-use/transportation policy issues with other stakeholders and elected officials.
 No donations will be to other organizations unless REALTORS® are substantially engaged in the activity.
 Using a Level 2 grant is appropriate for sponsoring events.

 Level 2 applications are accepted on the 15th of each month from January 1 through October 15 with decisions announced approximately one month later.
 Grant funds are eligible for up to $5,000.
-A maximum of two Level 2 grants are awarded per year per association.
+A maximum of one Level 2 grants are awarded per year per association.

 - Expected Financial Participation by Applicant: Minimum 10% of requested grant amount.

 Based on a review of program goals and resources, Smart Growth Action Grants are now offered at two funding levels.

 - All grant awards are paid on a reimbursement basis.